 - Look for temporary, part-time or project assignments as they are much more available than full-time jobs.

 - Get information on the perspective employer prior to your interview.
-For example contact someone who works for this employer who attended the same school you went to saying.
+For example contact someone who works for this employer who attended the same school you went to or is a member of your sorority or fraternity saying.
 "Hi.
 You and I went to the same school but graduated at different times.
 I'm interviewing for a position in your firm later this week and, before I meet with the hiring manager, I would like to test out a couple questions I have about the firm on you and see what you think the answers might be."
-(Later, ask if you can use their name as an employee referral).
+(You might also ask if you can use their name as a reference).